Out of Ashes

 Out of Ashes is the only studio album by American rock band Dead by Sunrise, which consisted of Linkin Park lead vocalist Chester Bennington and Amir Derakh, Ryan Shuck, Anthony 'Fu' Valcic, Brandon Belsky, and Elias Andra of Julien-K. It was released on October 13, 2009 through Warner Bros.
 Records, to mixed to positive reception.
 The album was produced by Howard Benson.
 The album charted on the Billboard 200, peaking at No. 29.
 The album spawned three singles, "Crawl Back In", "Fire", and "Let Down".
 The album achieved moderate success in the US charts.

-The album's lyrical contains many personal experiences by Bennington in the previous years before the album's production.
+Songs on the album contain many personal experiences by Bennington in the previous years before the album's production.
 It was described as "really dark" and "much more of a rock album" than the works of Linkin Park.

 History

 The first known song from Out of Ashes is "Morning After", an iTunes edition bonus track.
 "Morning After" was originally a solo song by Bennington, whilst a remix by Julien K appeared on the soundtrack of Underworld: Evolution.

 Out of Ashes was originally slated for a 2006 release, when the group was still known as Snow White Tan.
 It was soon pushed to an early 2007 release, but due to his commitments to Linkin Park, Bennington held the record off indefinitely.
 The Pulse of Radio posted that Bennington's solo album was still in production and would be finalized in the spring of 2008.
 At this point, Bennington described in an interview with Rolling Stone that he hoped to see the album released in 2009, placing his full commitment to the album.
 The band made its debut in 2008 at Marquee Theatre at Tempe, Arizona.
 He also said in some interviews that he would be working on the record while simultaneously writing Linkin Park's then-unreleased fourth studio album, and that the songs on the album developed during that process.